martanne/vis/test/lua/README.md

 Unit Test for Vis' Lua API
 --------------------------

-The tests use the [busted unit testing framework](https://olivinelabs.com/busted/).
+The test-suite is based on the [busted unit testing framework](https://olivinelabs.com/busted/).

 Each `*.lua` file is sourced from a new `vis` instance which loads the correspending `*.in` file.